aquilesC/aquiles.me/content/Crazy quilt around a product.md

-In other contexts part of the quilt is referred to as the *early adopters* of a technology.
+In other contexts part of the quilt is referred to as the *early adopters* of a technology, or more precisely [[earlyvangelist]].
 In the [[effectuation theory for entrepreneurs]], however, the *quilt* is the entire network of people that can be called to step in (not just customers) to help a new venture succeed.

 In principle, when launching new products, entrepreneurs can turn into their own network to leverage the connections[@ianuzzi2017].
 This sounds like the next step from the [[Effectual bird in the hand]], after realizing ones own means, and acknowledging the limitations, the next step is to look out for help.
 If you are missing means such as know-how, or money, the best place to look for those resources is in your network.